irkartem/stories/resume.md

 ##Resposibilities
+* I responsible for latency, performance, efficiency
 * Lead for maintenance team
-* Provide day-to-day technical leadership, task coordination and task execution
+* Emergency response, and capacity planning
 * Automation of processes and daily routines
 * Lead Incident processes.
 Insure Company’s SLAs are met.
 * Troubleshooting and improving existing infrastructure and systems.